theeban275/grouper-test/README.md

 wget http://software.internet2.edu/grouper/release/2.1.5/grouper.installer-2.1.5.tar.gz
 java -jar grouperInstaller.jar

-# NOTE: Pay attention to the output if you need to restart the grouper and the tomcat server
+# NOTE: Pay attention to the output if you need to restart grouper and the tomcat server

 # Use default settings during installation
 ```